phetsims/vector-addition/doc/implementation-notes.md

 **Creator Pattern**:

 A `VectorSet` is a set of related vectors.
-The vectors in the set contribute to a sum vector, and share the same styling (fill, stroke,...)
+The vectors in the set contribute to a sum vector, and share the same `VectorColorPalette`.

 `VectorCreatorPanel` is the vector "toolbox".
 It contains one `VectorCreatorPanelSlot` for each `VectorSet`, with each slot being represented by an icon in the toolbox.
 Each `VectorSet` also has an associated `VectorSetNode`, which manages creation and layering of Nodes related to vectors in the set.